App version: 0.1.0

 Credit cards contain a number of different components.
 Here’s what you will likely see on your card.

-• EMV chip Many cards now have an EMV chip (which stands for Europay, Matercard, and Visa).
+• EMV chip: Many cards now have an EMV chip (which stands for Europay, MasterCard, and Visa).
 This chip stores card data in an encrypted fashion, making it harder for anyone to steal your card number.
 EMV chips can only be authenticated by special card readers.

-• Signature box You card may also have an area where you are expected to sign your name.
+• Signature box: Your card may also have an area where you are expected to sign your name.

 Types of Credit Cards

-There are several types of credit cards and each offers unique benefits and services.
+There are several types of credit cards, each offering unique benefits and services.
 Here’s a look at some of the options you may find on the market.

 Balance Transfer Credit Cards